-A financial adviser is an individual that is professionally qualified to give you financial planning advice.
-However, some financial advisers are restricted in the areas for which they are qualified to advise, while others are qualified to cover the full remit of Mortgage Protection, Life Insurance, Pensions, Investments and Savings.
+A Financial Adviser is an individual that is professionally qualified to give you financial planning advice, some financial advisers are restricted in the areas for which they are qualified to advise, while others are qualified to cover the full remit of Mortgage Protection, Life Insurance, Income Protection, Pensions, Investments, and Savings advice.

-Just because your chosen adviser is fully qualified, does not mean that they are independent.
-To get unbiased advice you need to choose a financial adviser that operates as a financial broker, meaning they work with several financial institutions and offer a broad choice of plans and policies.
+Just because your chosen adviser is fully qualified, does not mean that their advice is unbiased.
+To get unbiased advice you need to choose a financial adviser that operates as a Financial Broker, meaning they work with several financial institutions and offer a broad choice of plans and policies.
 Only by accessing a Financial Broker can you access the financial solution you want and also guarantee yourself the best value for money.

-If you decide to go with an online financial broker, you need to choose one that offers financial advice and not just quotes without advice, known as an execution only broker.
+If you decide to go with an online provider, you need to choose one that offers financial advice and not just quotes without advice, known as an execution-only broker.

 - Avoid tied agents and buying directly from the insurer, as you will get limited choice.

-- If choosing a fee based financial broker, ensure that any agreed fee in is lieu of them also receiving commission from the institution providing the product.
+- If choosing a fee-based financial broker, ensure that any agreed fee is in lieu of them also receiving a commission from the institution providing the product.

-- If looking your seeking best value on mortgage protection, serious illness, life insurance or income, protection opt for an online financial broker, offering advice and full term discount.
+- When seeking best value on mortgage protection, serious illness, life insurance or income, protection opt for an online financial broker, offering advice and full term discount.

-- If you need a full financial review request a meeting with your chosen financial broker, remembering that some but not all all charge a fee.
+- If you need a full financial review, request a meeting with your chosen financial broker, remembering that some but not all charge a fee.

 Which Financial Broker

 When choosing a financial broker check their credentials, any reputable financial broker operating online or face to face or both will have their own secure website, and here is where you should be able to do your initial investigations.
-Look for a link to their terms of business which, will outline their regulatory status but also how many firms they deal with and in the case of online only operations whether they are execution only or advisory.
+Look for a link to their terms of business, which will not only outline their regulatory status but also how many firms they deal with and in the case of online-only operations, whether they are execution-only or advisory.

 The first thing to note is that there’s a huge difference between ‘guidance’ and ‘advice’.
 Guidance can present and explain a range of options to you, but advice can also help you choose through discussion.

-Only a qualified advisor, within a financial broker, can assess your individual personal circumstances and provide you with best advice based on the most suitable solution from a range of market options.
+Only a qualified financial adviser within a financial brokerage, can assess your individual personal circumstances and provide you with the best advice based on the most suitable solution from a full range of market options.